 You will learn to communicate ideas and opinions as well as function in a setting in Spain.
-This will be for shopping, eating out and finding the way.
+This will be for free time, holidays, celebrations, school life and local area.
 The course aims to give you a working knowledge of Spanish and to build up your vocabulary.
 You will learn how language works in terms of grammar and tenses.
 You will be able to talk about a range of subjects in order to give and justify your point of view.